-10.5.13.3 Check area extension value – S-102 depth substitution and S-104 adjustment
+Check area extension value – S-102 depth substitution and S-104 adjustment

-When the depth values in the S-101 are substituted for S-102 and also adjusted by the S-104 values (as documented in [WLA Annex]) then the total value for the extension of the check area, as defined in the previous clause must then be further adjusted by adding the uncertainty value in the S-104 feature attribute table zoneOfConfidence.horizontalPositionUncertainty.uncertaintyFixed if defined.
+When the depth values in the S-101 are substituted for S-102 and also adjusted by the S-104 values (as documented in Appendix D) then the total value for the extension of the check area, as defined in the previous clause must then be further adjusted by adding the uncertainty value in the S-104 feature attribute table zoneOfConfidence.horizontalPositionUncertainty.uncertaintyFixed if defined.

 For example, when the ECDIS is using S-101 only, if the value of “closer than user specified distance is 100 m and if the value of categoryOfZoneOfConfidence is A2 (a value of 20 m from the table of defaults) then the check is extended in the horizontal direction up to 120 m.